 “Trump’s tweet about rolling back the Affirmatively Furthering Fair Housing (AFFH) provision of the Fair Housing Act is appalling.
 AFFH is a critical fair housing protection that has been on the books for more than 50 years and was passed to honor Dr. Martin Luther King, Jr. seven days after his death.
 This important provision was designed to counteract the harmful impacts of forced residential segregation, structural racism, and systemic barriers to fair housing.
 Because of residential segregation and structural inequality, where you live impacts everything about you – your chances of graduating from high school or attending college, your chances of being arrested, your net worth, your credit score, your income, your chances of becoming a homeowner, and even how long you will live.
 Because of persistent residential segregation and structural inequality, your zip code is a better determinant of your health than your genetic code.
 In his tweet, Trump suggests that banning housing discrimination has a devastating impact on suburban areas.
 He is flatly wrong.
 Studies have shown that diverse neighborhoods greatly benefit both People of Color and Whites.
 As the nation demands an end to systemic racism, this is the last moment we should be gutting longstanding tools to do precisely that.”

 Zip Code Matters: A Summit on Access to Opportunity in the Denver Metro Region

-On November 12th and 13th DMFHC coordinated an AFFH Summit, made possible with funding from the U.S. Department of Housing and Urban Development.
+DMFHC was instrumental in creating an AFFH Summit, made possible with funding from the U.S. Department of Housing and Urban Development.
 The goal of the summit was to bring together housing practitioners and community stakeholders to discuss ways we can work together and move foreward to Affirmatively Further Fair Housing in the Denver metro region.

 Presentations from the AFFH Summit: